JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 end
 ```

 Note that we only defined a wrapper function for the `plot` function and exported this function.
-Also note, that we have to use a relative path to the `Plots` package when using it.
+Also note, that we have to use a relative path to the `Plots` package.
 The last thing we have to do is to specify on what package the code depends.
 To do that we have to define the `__init__()` function in the `/src/ImageInspector.jl` file.

 ```julia
 function __init__()